dekoza/mtgpl/rules/M14_Rulebook.rst

 Creatures, artifacts, enchantments, and planeswalkers also enter the battlefield after they resolve.
-You can arrange your permanents however you want (we recommend putting lands closest to you), but your opponent must be able to see all of them and tell whether they're tapped.
+You can arrange your permanents however you want (we recommend putting lands closest to you), but your opponent must be able to see all of them and tell whether they're *tapped*.
 This zone is shared by both players.

+.. _sec-graveyard:

 Graveyard
 ~~~~~~~~~
 Your graveyard is your discard pile.
 Your instant and sorcery spells go to your
 graveyard when they resolve.
 Your cards go to your graveyard if an effect causes
-them to be discarded, destroyed, sacrificed, or countered.
+them to be *discarded*, *destroyed*, *sacrificed*, or *countered*.
 Your planeswalkers go
 to your graveyard if they lose all their loyalty counters.
 Your creatures go to
 your graveyard if the damage they're dealt in a single turn is equal to or greater
 than their toughness, or if their toughness is reduced to 0 or less.
 Cards in your